nielskrijger/blog/posts/2021-08-30-how-to-structure-code.md

 One particular sentence in that question description stood out to me: *"I still don't know how to reuse components"*.

-I remember myself striving for reusability in my first years of programming (and embrace any framework that prominently featured "reusability" in its marketing speak).
+I remember myself striving for reusability in my first years of programming (and embracing any framework that prominently featured "reusability" in its marketing speak).

-How I laugh at this now, so I was motivated me to write a decent reply.
+How I laugh at this now, so I was motivated to write a decent reply to that Reddit post.
 The reply consists of a bunch of tips which went as follows:

 ## 1. Don't get blindsided by reusability